This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 ‘Thank you.’
 I found myself saying without a lot of thought, ‘We would have run into trouble if you hadn’t come.’

 ‘You’re welcome.
 We get travellers fairly often… though not this time of year.
 If you’re travelling west again you can stop by.
 Our farm is very productive and we can spare you and your animals the food.’

 My brother and I understood well.
 This woman and her household were ‘humans’.
 They were rewarded for their good tenure on the land and they were blessed by their own generosity.
-Apparently our father was Human too, not another person from the settlement but a travelling learned healer that stayed in our villiage to study with our master.
-He left the villiage before our mother knew she was pregnant so he didn’t know we existed and it was no-one’s fault.
+Apparently our grandfather was Human too, not another person from the settlement but a travelling learned healer that stayed in our village to study with our master.
+He left the village before our grandmother knew she was pregnant so he didn’t know we existed and it was no-one’s fault.